MarcusKyung/vendor-order-tracker/README.md

 ## Description

-_This C# web app is designed to catalog vendors and their associated orders for Pierre's bakery.
-This application allows the user to add vendors and generate order information including _
+This C# web app is designed to catalog vendors and their associated orders for Pierre's bakery.
+This application allows the user to add vendors and generate order information including a description, price, and order date.

 ## Setup/Installation Requirements